How to Play with a Short Stack in Tournaments

-Players are inevitably going to be faced with a short stack at some point in just about every tournament they play.
-Learning how to cope when you don't have a lot of chips is a necessary skill to master.
+Players are inevitably going to be faced with a short stack in almost every tournament they play, so learning how to cope when you don’t have a lot of chips is a necessary skill to master.
 Playing effectively with a handful of chips requires a series of adjustments to your strategy, depending on how short your stack really is.

-At this stage it is okay to set mines with middle pocket pairs (6s through 10s) but only if you are in late position and can reasonably expect to see the flop for cheap (3 BB or less).
+At this stage it is okay to set mine with middle pocket pairs (66 through TT) but only if you are in late position and can reasonably expect to see the flop cheaply (3 BB or less).

-You also want to forget bluffing until you build your stack size back up.
-A bluff is a series of bets, not just one large, random bet.
-At this stage, you don't have enough of a stack to set up a proper bluff (pre-flop raise, C-bet and even larger turn and/or river bet).
-And if your stack has gotten this small, you may be one of the shorter stacks at the table, so you're really not going to scare away everybody with a bluff.
+…at least until you can build your stack size back up.
+A bluff is a series of bets, not just one large, random bet, so at this stage you don't have enough of a stack to set up a proper bluff.
+And if your stack has gotten this small, you may be one of the shorter stacks at the table, so you're not necessarily going to scare away everybody with a bluff.

-It's also time to reconsider your posture when it comes to defending your big blind.
-If you've got less than 30 BBs left, don't waste any more chips calling with junk from the big blind, no matter what the pot odds might indicate.
+If you've got fewer than 30 BBs left, don't waste any more chips calling with junk from the big blind, no matter what the pot odds might indicate.

 Because blinds are constantly going up it is important not to fritter away a lot of your dwindling stack on speculative hands, failed bluffs, or defending blinds.
 Leave the gambles to the big stacks.
 Your job is to make them pay when they chase a straight or flush so you can get out of Big Stack Envy.

 In most tournaments there will come a point where you are short stacked and need to decide when to make a move.
 That doesn't mean you should just throw your chips in the pot without forethought!